Who has delivered these changes?

 Governance and Oversight

-The Implementation Group reports formally to the University Executive Board, and to the Education Committee.
+The Implementation Group reported formally to the University Executive Board, and to the Education Committee.
 The Education Committee reports to the Academic Council, which in turn reports to Senate, the University’s Governing Body.

-The plans to change the structure of the academic year have been the subject of extensive discussion and consultation, and a wide range of stakeholders have expressed support for the project.
+The plans to change the structure of the academic year were the subject of extensive discussion and consultation, and a wide range of stakeholders expressed support for the project.

-The table below gives details of key consultations to date:
+The table below gives details of key consultations: